alexalex95/term_project_csc317/README.md

 Simulation of an Amazon-style website with products, account creation and login, etc.

-Created by Alex and Joshua "Trev"
+Created by Raul and Joshua "Trev"